Shivarora22/ChatterDocs/README.md

 3. **Project Structure**:

-    Create two directories inside "embeddings" and "data" and add your pdf file inside data directory.
+    Create two directories inside: "embeddings" and "data" and add your pdf file inside data directory.

-3. **Configure Embeddings File**:
+4. **Configure Embeddings File**:

-    Make sure you change the "your_file_name" inside embed-file.js and then run "node embed-file.js"
+    Make sure you change the "your_file_name" inside embed-file.js and then run:
+    ```bash
+    node embed-file.js
+    ```

 ---